manialm/image-processor-server/README.md

 # image-processor-server
-Image processing server built with with RabbitMQ, MinIO, and monitoring with Grafana, Kubernetes
+Image processing server built with with RabbitMQ, MinIO, and monitoring with cAdvisor, Prometheus and Grafana

 # How to run
 Run the containers with docker compose: